MostafaEhab16/Dev-ops-project/README.md

 -  Run the project using kubernetes use this command`run_kubernetes.sh`

-## Requirements for running Jenkins Pipeline
+## Steps for running Jenkins Pipeline
-## AWS steps
+## A.AWS steps
-1)Log in to the AWS management console, as a Root user.
+ 1.Log in to the AWS management console, as a Root user.
 Find and select the IAM (Identify and Access Management) service.

-2) Click on "Group" menu item from the left sidebar.
+2.Click on "Group" menu item from the left sidebar.
 Create a new group and name it "jenkins", and attach the following policies:
   AmazonEC2FullAccess
   AmazonVPCFullAccess
   AmazonS3FullAccess.

-3) Create an IAM user
+3.Create an IAM user

+4. Create a new key pair for access to your instance(s).
+Choose EC2 as the service after logging in.
+Select "Key Pairs" from the sidebar on the left, from the "Network and Security" section.
+Enter the "pipeline" name when prompted.
+Save the ".pem" file.
+If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it:

+      chmod 400 your_user_name-key-pair-region_name.pem